 Devices with iOS 6 and above use Apple’s Advertising Identifier.
 To learn more about limiting ad tracking using this identifier, visit the Settings menu on your Device as follows

 iOS 7 or higher – Choose Settings > Privacy > Advertising > Limit Ad Tracking

 iOS 6 – Choose Settings > General > About > Advertising

 When you opt out, We will stop (a) collecting information about your interests via Our Apps and (b) serving you Targeted Ads based on the data collected via Our Apps.

-Please note that opting out of either Browser-Based or Mobile Application-Based Data Collection does not mean you will not see ads online from Public Health England or other digital advertising companies, but only that Public Health England will not tailor ads based on your interests.
+Please note that opting out of either Browser-Based or Mobile Application-Based Data Collection does not mean you will not see ads online from DHSC or other digital advertising companies, but only that DHSC will not tailor ads based on your interests.

 Where such products are offered, We will make clear to You that a third-party platform is being used.